branb00m/NukerBot/README.md

 # NukerBot
-A Discord.js NukerBot that will please your expectations.
+**A Discord.js NukerBot that will please your expectations.**

-# To customize it, replace the following strings with your message:
+# To customize it, replace the following strings with your message in prefix.json:
 #### Act stands for Activity Status
 #### Cm stands for Channel Message
 #### Em stands for Emoji Message